Go Style Guide

 I recommend reading my other post “Thinking about Interfaces in Go”.

-Quick guide to Error wrapping
+Quick guide to Errors

 When you wrap errors your message should include: